Inverse Trig Derivatives

 If we define

-and re-lable the diagram in terms of x (Figure 2)
+we can re-label the diagram in terms of $$x$$ (Figure 2)

 Figure 2